Index Universal Life Insurance

 2nd year – the market did good and provide a return of 14%.
 After the second year Bob will have $141,360 (124,000 + 14% ) and Jim will have $128,000 (115,000 + 12% IUL has a participation rate ).
 Advantage Bob.

 3rd year – it is 2008 and the market has a drop of 47%.
 After the 3rd year Bob will have $74,920 (141,360 – 47%) while Jim still have $128,000 (the IUL’s floor rate is 0%).
 Big Advantage Jim.

 4th year – Bob starts it with $74,920 ( a loss of more than 25% from his initial investment) while Jim has $128,000.

 The stock market experts expect a “market adjustment” every 7 to 8 years.
 Do you have time to play that game?

-The percentages for the stock or index on the above examples are for illustration purposes only.
-Also, if your name is Bob … tough luck 🙂
+The return percentages for the stock or index on the above examples are for illustration purposes only.
+Also, if you are Bob from the above example … tough luck 🙂

 3. You Can Borrow Money Against Your Cash Value